alagoz/hc4tsc_hdc_ssf/README.md

 # hc4tsc-via-hdc_ssf
-Generating Hierarchical Structures for Improved Time Series Classification Using Stochastic Splitting Functions
+Stochastic Splitting Functions for Hierarchy Generation

-This work has been submitted to Expert Systems with Applications.
+This work has been submitted for publication.
 Source code will be available upon acceptance.